kolobok86/dns-proxy/README.md

 ### Local Connection Parameters
 These parameters specify, how the application will accept incoming local connections from clients:
  - `localDnsPort`: local port for incoming connections.
-Default: `53`.
+Default: `53` (standard DNS port).
  - `forgedRequestsTTL`: TTL (time to live) for forged responses, in seconds.
 Default: `10`.

+Incoming local requests are only accepted over UDP protocol.

-Currently, the application accepts network connections on all available network interfaces.
+**Please mention:** application accepts network connections on all available network interfaces.
 Whether you need to limit it, please concider using firewall.

 ## Forging DNS response for particular requested host names